cdl-geneseo/geneseo-dictionary/T/Tool.md

 # Tool

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tool

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) Male who believes himself to be extraordinary (to women), but is actually unappealing to women.